-(The final version of Part 1 will soon be available for download.)
+(A complete draft of Part 1 will be available for download soon!)

 - an impoverished person who indulges in freedom and refinement by balancing time and money with self-actualizing undertakings such as creating and experiencing art, culture and self-fulfillment — not to be confused with trustafarian, trustfunda, or one who is independently wealthy, a glamsient has neither family money, nor a large sum of money.